 The eighth spot on our list belongs to MegaGen, an Asian-born company that also aims for a share of the dental implant space in the USA.
 After separating from one of the bigger players, Straumann Group, it developed its own global market strategy and became an independent dental solutions provider.

 While the company has been a top contender in its domestic South Korean market for many years, where its implants are used in more than 6,000 procedures per month, it has recently begun to experience significant growth and increased adoption in the U.S.

-Bicon is commonly known for its specialty implants, and users of Bicon implants like them because they are simple, user-friendly and offered at a decent price.
-Customers have also remained committed to Bicon implants because clinical studies performed on the company’s products have proved that they are reliable and yield positive outcomes.
+Bicon is the company that closes our list of top dental implant companies in the USA.
+It is a US privately-owned company, and it is commonly known for its specialty implants.
+Over the years, Bicon acquired a loyal implant user base because its implants are simple, user-friendly and are offered at a decent price.
+Customers have also remained committed to Bicon implants because clinical studies performed on the company’s products have proved that they are reliable and yield positive outcomes for its users.

 The US dental implant market has seen a steady growth of around 3% in terms of market value for the past five years.
 While the premium implant companies, such as Straumann, Nobel Bionics, and Dentsply Sirona, control a large portion of the market, value-based and discount companies have seen a rise in popularity.
 By recognizing this shift towards more affordable implant offerings, premium companies are pressured to acquire smaller value-based implant business.
 As a result, the average selling prices of dental implants have been in decline.

 If you would like an in-depth overview of the key factors and pressures affecting the dental implant market in the US, feel free to download our complimentary report sample.
 It will help you gain insight into the industry’s competitive landscape with projected industry growth until the year 2025.